North Star (1897 sternwheeler): Operations on the Kootenay River

-In June 1897 North Star started making runs from Jennings, Montana up the Kootenay river to Fort Steele, BC, where significant mining activity was occurring.
+In June 1897 North Star started making runs from Jennings, Montana up the Kootenay river to Fort Steele, British Columbia, where significant mining activity was occurring.
 The route ran through the dangerous stretch of Jennings Canyon where most of the sternwheelers on the upper Kootenay eventually were wrecked or seriously damaged.
-In April 1898 North Star was likewise wrecked in the Canyon.
+In April 1898 North Star was likewise wrecked in the canyon.
 Armstrong was able to raise the vessel and return her to service.
 (Most of the Jennings Canyon has now been submerged by the waters behind Libby Dam).